 (Prof. Laura Pineschi)

-15 and 20 September: The international legal framework on climate change: the United Nations Framework Convention on Climate Change; the Kyoto Protocol; the Paris Agreement;
+15 September The international legal framework on climate change: the United Nations Framework Convention on Climate Change; the Kyoto Protocol; the Paris Agreement

 (Dr. Elena Carpanelli)

-September 27: Sustainable development and protection of human rights;
+20 September Sustainable development and protection of human rights

-September 29: Human rights and climate litigation before national courts.
+21 September Human rights and climate litigation before national courts

-F. Mussi, Cambiamento climatico, migrazioni e diritto alla vita: le considerazioni del Comitato dei diritti umani delle Nazioni Unite nel caso Teitiota c.
-Nuova Zelanda, in Rivista di Diritto internazionale, 2020, p.
-827-831;
+F. Mussi, Cambiamento condizionato, migrazioni e diritto alla vita: le considerazioni del Comitato dei diritti umani delle Nazioni Unite nel caso Teitiota c.
+Nuova Zelanda, in Rivista di Diritto internazionale, 2020, pp. 827-831;

-M. La Manna, Cambiamento climatico e diritti umani delle generazioni presenti e future: Greta Thunberg (e altri) dinanzi al Comitato sui diritti del fanciullo, in Diritti umani e diritto internazionale, 2020, p.
-217-224;
+M. La Manna, Cambiamento condizionato e diritti umani delle generazioni presenti e future: Greta Thunberg (e altri) dinanzi al Comitato sui diritti del fanciullo, in Diritti umani e diritto internazionale, 2020, pp. 217-224;

-F. Passarini, CEDU e cambiamento climatico nella decisione della Corte suprema dei Paesi Bassi nel caso Urgenda, in Diritti umani e diritto internazionale, 2020, p.
-777-785.
+F. Passarini, CEDU e cambiamento climatico nella decisione della Corte suprema dei Paesi Bassi nel caso Urgenda, in Diritti umani e diritto internazionale, 2020, pp. 777-785.

-The International Law module includes both lectures and interactive moments with students, consisting mainly in the analysis and discussion of documents and international and national court rulings, available on the Elly platform.
+The International Law Module includes both lectures and interactive moments with students, consisting mainly in the analysis and discussion of international documents and international and national court rulings, available on the Elly platform.

 Assessment methods and criteria

-The exam is written and consists in submitting students a multiple choice test and two open questions.
+The exam is written and consists of submitting students to a multiple choice test and two open questions.

-Knowledge and understanding will be assessed with 10 multiple choice questions, aimed at verify the effective knowledge of the basic notions relating to the five modules.
+Knowledge and understanding will be assessed with 10 multiple choice questions, aimed at verifying effective knowledge of the fundamental concepts relating to the five modules.